 Cloves- are an aromatic spice commonly found in Indian cooking, they contain an anti-inflammatory chemical called eugenol.
 In recent animal studies, this chemical inhibited COX-2, a protein that spurs inflammation.
 Cloves also ranked very high as an antioxidant, and as an anti-inflammatory agent that boosts protection from heart disease, as well as to helping stave off cancer, and slow the cartilage and bone damage caused by arthritis.

 Echinacea– is great for colds and flu, is a natural antibiotic and stimulates the immune system by increasing lymph flow in the body.
 Lymph carries toxins out of the body.
 Tea from this herb can be made by simmering flowers from the echinacea plant.
-Has benefits for treating infections and skin cancer.
+It has benefits for treating infections and skin cancer.

 Garlic– When eaten daily garlic can help lower heart disease risk by as much as 76 percent by moderately reducing cholesterol levels (by between 5 and 10 percent in some studies), by thinning the blood and thereby staving off dangerous clots, and by acting as an antioxidant.
 Garlic’s sulfur compounds also appear to ward off cancer, especially stomach and colorectal cancer.
 The compounds flush out carcinogens before they can damage cell DNA, and they force cancer cells that do develop to self-destruct.
 Garlic is antibacterial and anti-fungal, and can help with yeast infections, some sinus infections, and the common cold.